Graham “Skroo” Turner, Global Managing Director and Chief Executive Officer

 In 2004, he joined the Flight Centre Travel Group (FCTG) and rapidly progressed his career through roles in account management to Operations Leader, and in 2009 he became the General Manager of FCTG’s corporate division Queensland.

 In 2013 he became the National General Manager of FCM Travel Solutions and he went on to become the Executive General Manager of FCTG’s corporate brands (FCM Travel Solutions, Corporate Traveller, Stage and Screen and cievents) in 2018.
 During this time the corporate business grew to become the largest TMC in Australia winning many accolades.
-James is now the Managing Director for FCTG Australia and a key member of FCTG’s global executive leadership team.
+During the 2022 fiscal year, James was appointed CEO of the global leisure business.

 Steve Norris, MD Europe, Middle East and Africa